tracevision/trace-vision-api-demo/README.md

 If you are using the General Video case, you will need to resize and resample your video footage to fit within the constraints of the General Video case.

 Typically, you will want to use the individual scripts (`create_facility.py`, `create_camera.py`, and `create_session.py`) depending on your needs.
-By default this script is setup for the general use case, but you can pass in the `soccer` flag to create a session for soccer.
+By default, `create_session.py` is setup for the general use case, but you can pass in the `soccer` flag to create a session for soccer.

 Once that session is finished processing, run `use_trace_vision_session_results.py` to retrieve results and create tracking overlays and highlight clips (if applicable).